mjrgh/PinVol/README.md

   adjusting the global level.
 The per-table memory is still there to equalize the level across tables.

+- Surround Sound Feedback (SSF) support: if you have a 7.1 surround sound system, PinVol lets you adjust the volume levels for each of the surround channels independently, to optimize the volume balance for table sound effects.
+As with the other volume level settings, this is stored on a per-table basis, so that you can adjust each table for the best sound.
+To use this feature, you must first install EqualizerAPO, a separate program (also free and open-source) that you can get from SourceForge.net.
+This feature was added in January 2021 courtesy of mrloofer.

 - Night mode support: PinVol keeps a separate Global volume level for night mode, so that you can switch to quieter play with a single button press.
 When you want to go back to normal play,